Landor v. Louisiana Department of Corrections and Public Safety

 Landor v.
-Louisiana Department of Corrections (No. 23-1197) is a pending United States Supreme Court case regarding the availability of individual-capacity damages suits under the Religious Land Use and Institutionalized Persons Act.
+Louisiana Department of Corrections (No. 23-1197) is a United States Supreme Court case regarding the availability of individual-capacity damages suits under the Religious Land Use and Institutionalized Persons Act.

 The Religious Land Use and Institutionalized Persons Act (RLUIPA), is a United States Federal law, which protects individuals and religious institutions from discrimination by preventing government entities from placing substantial burdens on religious exercise.

 Legal background

 In 1990, the Supreme Court decided Employment Division v.
 Smith.
 Smith held that neutral, generally applicable laws that incidentally burden religious exercise do not violate the Free Exercise Clause of the First Amendment.
 In response, Congress passed the Religious Freedom Restoration Act (RFRA).
 RFRA provided that laws burdening religious free exercise must comport with strict scrutiny (i.e., the law must be the "least restrictive means" of achieving a "compelling interest").
 In passing RFRA, Congress legislated using its enforcement powers under the Fourteenth Amendment.

 In 1997, the Supreme Court decided City of Boerne v.
 Flores.
 Boerne held that Congress had exceeded its enforcement powers in passing RFRA as against state and local governments.
 In response, Congress passed the Religious Land Use and Institutionalized Persons Act (RLUIPA).
 RLUIPA preserved RFRA's strict scrutiny test, but tailored its application to land use regulations and the rights of institutionalized persons.
 RLUIPA relied on Congress's powers under the Spending Clause and the Commerce Clause, applying only where federal funds are involved, or where there is a sufficient nexus to interstate commerce.

 In 2020, the Supreme Court decided Tanzin v.
 Tanvir.
 In Tanzin, the Court unanimously held that RFRA's provision allowing for “appropriate relief against the government” includes suits for monetary damages against officials acting under color of law.